Devops-Interview-Prep/switch-prep/Tools/Clouds/AWS/Networking/LoadBalancers.md

     - Designed for security appliance deployments

     - Integrates with VPC Endpoints (PrivateLink)
+**4. Classic**
+The Classic Load Balancer (CLB) is the first-generation load balancer provided by AWS.
+It distributes incoming application or network traffic across multiple EC2 instances in one or more Availability Zones, helping to improve fault tolerance and scalability.

 # Architectures using Load Balancers in k8s for external Traffic